What Are Transactional Leaders and Transformational Leaders? - HRDQ

 Downsides of Transformational Leadership

-Even though the ideas behind transformational leadership might sound much more optimistic and pleasant compared to transactional leadership, there are two sides to every coin.
-While transformational leadership is frequently discussed as one of the best leadership approaches out there, there are some situations where it might not be ideal.
+Even though the ideas behind transformational leadership might sound more optimistic and pleasant than those of transactional leadership, there is a flip side to every coin.
+While transformational leadership is frequently discussed as one of the best leadership approaches, there are situations where it might not be ideal.

 Ineffective Transformational Leadership